LungJie/Particle-Material-Interaction/READme.md

 1. [Particle material interaction](<Particle material interaction.md>)\
 The physics principle of particle material interaction.
 The simple estimation and Geant4 simulation will be demonstrated.
 2. [Radiation analysis workflow](Radiation_analysis_workflow.md)\
-How to properly apply this method in real case.
+How to apply this method in real case.